Redundancy Pay in Australia: What You're Entitled To (and What You're Not)

 Office paperwork and calculator on a desk

-Getting made redundant is one of those life moments that can feel both chaotic and weirdly admin-heavy at the same time.
+Getting made redundant is one of those life moments that feel both chaotic and weirdly admin-heavy at the same time.

-You are dealing with emotions, future plans, and suddenly a spreadsheet of payout components with words like "notice", "termination", and "leave loading" that nobody explains properly.
+You're dealing with emotions, future plans, and suddenly a spreadsheet of payout components with words like "notice", "termination", and "leave loading" that nobody explains properly.

 This guide breaks down how redundancy pay works in Australia, what the National Employment Standards (NES) usually cover, and where people get caught out.
 We will also cover tax treatment at a high level, because the gross payout number is often not what lands in your bank account.